forest-d/blog/content/04-stock-market-orb.md

 ## Stock Market Data APIs

 I was surprised at how expensive real-time financial data is.
-Many providers charge $20-100+ monthly for basic quote access.
-After evaluating several options:
+Many providers charge $30-$100+ monthly for basic quote access.
+I narrowed the products down to several options:

-- **Yahoo Finance**: Free but unreliable and unofficial
+- **Yahoo Finance**: Free, but unofficial and unreliable
 - **Alpha Vantage**: Decent free tier but limited requests
 - **Finnhub**: 60 API calls per minute free tier, perfect for 30-second updates

 Finnhub turned out to be the easiest free option for this particular project.
+In the future I'll likely add calls to Yahoo Finance as a fallback to cope with usage issues or Finnhub outages.

 ## Shipping to Prod

-I'm interested in taking a swing at producing some volume of these as a consumer product.
+I'm interested in attempting to produce a small volume of these beautiful orbs as consumer products.
 It's dumb and memeable, so maybe some other people will buy one (or several!).
 Mostly though, I'm interested in finding out what it takes to have a custom IoT device manufactured and
 sold to paying customers at a small hobby-level scale.

 Next steps:

-- Design a PCB and figure out how much it costs to get it built
+- Design a PCB and figure out how much it costs to get it built.
+[PCBWay](https://www.pcbway.com/) seems to be a commonly used route here.
-- Design/model the Orb housing in modelling software for eventual 3D printing
+- Design/model the Orb housing in modeling software for eventual 3D printing.
+I'll likely use [Fusion360](http://www.autodesk.com/ca-en/products/fusion-360/).
 - Find an appropriate 3D printing service for the housing
-- Source some cheap USB cables
+- Source some inexpensive USB-C cables
 - Figure out how feasible it is for me to assemble ~100 of these at home
 - Figure out what an "at scale" solution to the ticker quote problem looks like